winkjs/wink-nlp-utils/README.md

 ### Getting Started
-The `wink-nlp-utils` provides a range of rich Natural Language Processing utilities such as extracting person's name from a string, compose training corpus for a chat bot, sentence boundary detection, tokenization and stop words removal:
+The `wink-nlp-utils` provides over **36 utility functions** for Natural Language Processing tasks.
+Some representative examples are extracting person's name from a string, compose training corpus for a chat bot, sentence boundary detection, tokenization and stop words removal:
 ```javascript

 // Load wink-nlp-utils